chuhaojin/Text2Poster-ICASSP-22/README.md

+## News

+- **[2023.1.14]** We provide our image retrieval source code and data for the convenience of people who are not in mainland China to use our Text2Poster.
+You can retrieve the background image based on ```./background_retriever``` locally, You can retrieve the background image locally, which requires about 3GB of GPU memory.
+- **[2023.01.10]** We update the background image retrieval website to [http://1.13.255.9:8889](http://1.13.255.9:8889).
+The original website *buling.wudaoai.cn* has been retired in 2023.01.09.

 ## Install

 We recommend you use anaconda to run our Text2Poster.
 Run the following command to install the dependent libraries: